• Skip to primary navigation

 • Seasoning - you can also use your favorite seasonings such as stock cubes, black pepper, or curry powder.
 Feel free to experiment.

-• Easy Baked Curry Chicken Drumsticks (Legs)
+Easy Baked Curry Chicken Drumsticks

-Feel free to follow me on my social channels!
-Tag me @weeatatlast (formerly paleolowcarbkate) on Instagram, pin it on Pinterest, or like my Facebook for the latest updates!
-Don't forget to subscribe to my YouTube channel or Newsletter for regular recipe notifications!
+Follow us on Instagram, Pinterest, or Facebook for the latest updates!
+Subscribe to my YouTube channel or Newsletter for regular recipe notifications!

 📖 Recipe